I'm Livin' It: Production

 Aaron Kwok revealed he first read the script for the film at the 2017 Cannes Film Festival and insisted to be part of the project then.
-He also starved himself to get the feeling of hunger in order to dive deeper into his role and suffered from psychosomatic symptoms as a result and thought he had developed cancer like his character did and had to get his body checked by a doctor who told him not to worry.
+He also starved himself to get the feeling of hunger in order to dive deeper into his role.
+As a result, he suffered from psychosomatic symptoms, thinking he had developed cancer like his character did; Kwok consulted a doctor, who told him not to worry.

 Reception

 Box office

 I'm Livin' It grossed a total of US$3,629,423 worldwide.

 Opening on 17 September 2020 in Hong Kong, the film debuted No. 2 at its opening weekend, grossing HK$2.97 million.
 During its second weekend, the film grossed HK$2.18 million and was placed at No. 3, grossing a total of HK$5.15 million by then.
 In its third weekend, the film grossed HK$1.79 million, positioning at No. 4, grossing a total of HK$6.95 million by then.
 During its fourth weekend, the film grossed HK$700,000, placing at No. 7, having accumulated a total gross of HK$7.59 million by then.
 By 14 October 2020, I'm Livin' It had grossed a total of HK$8 million in Hong Kong.
 The film ended its Hong Kong theatrical run with a total gross of HK$8,273,307 at the local box office, making it the fourth highest-grossing domestic film of 2020 in the territory.